Chart Color Schemes

 Glenfield features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.0% of all households, including 48.4% couples with children, 20.0% couples without children, and 12.4% single parent families.
 Non-family households constitute the remaining 18.0%, with lone person households at 15.9% and group households comprising 2.0%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households